katersonnbert/gitnotes/Linux.md

 Find a very nice introduction to curl [here](http://conqueringthecommandline.com/book/curl).

+### stat - file information

+- print information about a specific file

+        stat [filename]

+### nmap - scan domain for open ports

+- to check if a server is secure or has open ports, use `nmap`

+        nmap [domain]

+        # e.g.
+        nmap example.com

 ### Compression / uncompression of files

 - Use `gzip` or `tar` for compression related activities